Leading addiction not-for-profit treatment center advises policymakers to expand upon marijuana education, prevention, research, and treatment

 - Only 1.7% of marijuana users in treatment at Caron are solely using marijuana.
 The other 98.3% of patients who list marijuana as a drug of choice are also using another drug.

-“Research indicates marijuana may significantly impact adolescent brain development and performance, alter brain functioning, increase the risk of developing mental illness, and impair cognitive thinking,” said Doug Tieman, President and CEO of Caron Treatment Centers.
-“Therefore, we strongly believe adolescents and young adults under the age of 25 should never have legal access to the drug and states should require ID to prevent underage sales.”
+“Research indicates marijuana may significantly impact teen brain development and performance, alter brain functioning, increase the risk of developing mental illness, and impair cognitive thinking,” said Doug Tieman, President and CEO of Caron Treatment Centers.
+“Therefore, we strongly believe teens and young adults under the age of 25 should never have legal access to the drug and states should require ID to prevent underage sales.”

 Caron’s position paper on marijuana also includes comprehensive recommendations and guidelines for policymakers considering or enacting marijuana legalization.
 These recommendations aim to prevent use, minimize harm, and ensure any tax revenue generated from the sale of recreational marijuana is directed towards prevention, education, additional research, and treatment.